-Here are the Coles notes of my story: I was in western medicine for 15 years, my sister got diagnosed with terminal cancer, a TCM doctor helped her more than you could ever imagine, I quite my job, went back to school for 5 years to learn Acupuncture & TCM, and for 12 years after that, I have been in private practice.
-If you want the crazy details, feel free to read on!
+Here are the Coles notes of my story: I was in western medicine for 15 years, my sister got diagnosed with terminal cancer, a TCM doctor helped her more than you could possibly imagine, I quite my job, went back to school for 5 years to learn Acupuncture & TCM, and for 13 years after that, I have been in private practice.
+If you are interested in the details, feel free to read more!

 Facilitating healing takes many forms, but at the foundation of them all is the desire to improve quality of life and enable wellness.
 Choosing the strengths each modality has to offer and using them synergistically is what manifests true healing.
 I feel blessed to have knowledge and experience in both eastern and western medicine and strive to provide exemplary care by offering the benefits of both.